CoreNetwork/Challenges/README.md

 This file can be freely edited.
 If you accidentally delete a configuration node, it will be regenerated with the default value next launch.

+There is a debug mode for the messages you can see in chat, allowing you to obtain the correct node in the config and it also shows you all available variables you can use.
+Enable it in ```MessageDebug``` by setting that node to ```true``` and give the user you want to debug the messages with the permission ```challenges.message.debug```.
+To see the variables and the config node, hover over a chat line the plugin sends you when entering various commands.

 ### storage.yml

 You shouldn't mess around with this file.
 Edit only if you know exactly how the values are used.